If you’re using kratom responsibly, it’s unlikely you’ll ever face withdrawal.

-With that said, some people can still develop a strong dependency to kratom over long periods of time and will feel pretty awful whenever they stop taking it.
+With that said, some people can still develop a strong dependency on kratom over long periods of time and will feel pretty awful whenever they stop taking it.

 Concern over kratom centers on its opiate-like tendencies.
 How bad is it, though?
 Let’s compare it to other opiates.

 Withdrawal symptoms from kratom aren’t exactly a walk in the park.
-Severe dependency can make users feel pretty terrible while the body gradually adapts and reverses the dependence it’s formed to the substance.
+Severe dependency can make users feel pretty terrible while the body gradually adapts and reverses the dependence it’s formed on the substance.